Slamtec/rplidar_sdk/README.md

     ultra_simple \\.\COM11  # on Windows
     ultra_simple /dev/ttyUSB0

 > Note: Usually you need root privilege to access tty devices under Linux.
 To eliminate this limitation, please add `KERNEL=="ttyUSB*", MODE="0666"` to the configuration of udev, and reboot.
+Or use the following command to modify the permissions of /dev/ttyUSB0

+    sudo chmod 666 /dev/ttyUSB0

 ### simple_grabber